-Female members of Parliament have voiced their support for the first female Deputy Inspector General (DIG) of Police in Sri Lanka, Bimshani Jasin Arachchi.
+Female members of Parliament have voiced their support for the first female Deputy Inspector General of Police (DIG) in Sri Lanka, Bimshani Jasin Arachchi.

 The State Minister expressed her views while participating in a media briefing held at the Parliamentary Complex today.

-The media briefing was also attended by MPs Dr. Seetha Arembepola and Rohini Wijeratne, and Deputy Secretary- General of Parliament Thushani Rohanadeera.
+The media briefing was also attended by MPs Dr. Seetha Arembepola and Rohini Wijeratne, and Deputy Secretary General of Parliament Thushani Rohanadeera.

 She further said that if women are employed to the Police Force, then there should be a system to grant them deserving promotions as well.

-Meanwhile, State Minister Dr. Seetha Arambepola said all women in Sri Lanka and parents who are dreaming of successful futures for their daughters have joined hands to stand in solidarity with DIG Bimshani Jasin Arachchi.
+Meanwhile, State Minister Dr. Seetha Arambepola said all women in Sri Lanka and parents who are dreaming of successful futures for their daughters have joined hands to stand in solidarity with DIG Jasin Arachchi.

-Also addressing the media, Samagi Jana Balawegaya MP Rohini Wijeratne said the unfair treatment of women will pose obstacles for the country to move forward.
+Also addressing the media, Samagi Jana Balawegaya (SJB) MP Rohini Wijeratne said the unfair treatment of women will pose obstacles for the country to move forward.

 She said steps must be taken to stop such actions which result in emotional trauma for affected women.

-Pointing out that Sri Lanka has been identified as the first country to appoint a female Prime Minister, elect a female President and a Chief Justice, the female Parliamentarians further questioned as to why it was unfair to appoint a female DIG.
+Pointing out that Sri Lanka has been identified as the first country to appoint a female Prime Minister, elect a female President, and a Chief Justice, the female parliamentarians further questioned as to why it was unfair to appoint a female DIG.

-They said the Women Parliamentarians’ Caucus will stand by DIG Bimshani Jasin Arachchi, as it is their responsibility to protect the fundamental rights of women under the Constitution of Sri Lanka.
+They said the Women Parliamentarians’ Caucus will stand by DIG Jasin Arachchi, as it is their responsibility to protect the fundamental rights of women under the Constitution of Sri Lanka.
 (Colombo Gazette)